Mozer/wav2lip_extension/README.md

 ## News
-- 2023.11.22 - CPU only inference is also very fast with caching!
+- 2023.11.22 - CPU inference is also very fast with caching!
 (1 second for a short answer, 15 seconds for 11 second long input audio)
 - 2023.11.21 - Caching for face detection.
 Generation speed for cached vids is now almost 2x faster (2 seconds for a short answer, 10 seconds for 11 second long input audio)

 ## Requirements:
-- CPU or nvidia GPU with 6+ GB VRAM
+- CPU with 10+ RAM or nvidia GPU with 8+ GB VRAM
 - if you have less VRAM or Radeon GPU please use CPU, it is also fast (and turned on by default)
+- latest Silly Tavern 1.10.9+ installed  (https://github.com/SillyTavern/SillyTavern)
+- latest Silly Tavern Extras (19.11.2023) installed (https://github.com/SillyTavern/SillyTavern-Extras)

 ## Notes: